MicrosoftDocs/cpp-docs/docs/dotnet/walkthrough-compiling-a-cpp-program-that-targets-the-clr-in-visual-studio.md

    `StreamWriter^ sw = gcnew StreamWriter(fileName);`

-   For more information on the new Visual C++ syntax, see [Component Extensions for Runtime Platforms](../extensions/component-extensions-for-runtime-platforms.md).
+   For more information on C++/CLI syntax, see [Component Extensions for Runtime Platforms](../extensions/component-extensions-for-runtime-platforms.md).

 1. On the **Build** menu, click **Build Solution**.